dot-slash-CS/collaboration-tutorial/README.md

 3. Push to your branch
 4. File a Pull request (to the master) from your branch (easiest way is on github.com)
 5. Accept your Pull Request through Dot-Slash

+Run the site using python3 or node python3 -m http.server